bennetgallein/ProxmoxVE/README.md

     'realm' => 'pve',
     'port' => '9009',
 ];

+// you can also specify token-id and token-secret to use API tokens.
+They will be preffered over normal username/password
+$credentials = [
+    'hostname' => 'proxmox.server.com',
+    'token-id' => 'root@pam!prod',
+    'token-secret' => 'a806bdd1-de9a-4860-9ce0-bc427d3f2067'
+]

 // Then simply pass your credentials when creating the API client object.
 $proxmox = new Proxmox($credentials);